-Working in teams, students will conduct in-depth consumer, market, and trend research on two brands.
-The teams will identify opportunities and develop a unique brand positioning plan for a partnership between the two companies.
-A final presentation of brand strategies, marketing plan, consumer activation, and creative execution will be presented to a panel of experts for feedback.
+Working in teams, students conduct in-depth consumer, market, and trend research on two brands.
+The teams identify opportunities and develop a unique brand positioning plan for a partnership between the two companies.
+A final presentation of brand strategies, marketing plan, consumer activation, and creative execution is presented to a panel of experts for feedback.